-A) Under the check-the-box regulations, an LLC that has one member (owner) may be disregarded as an entity separate from its owner.

-B) An unincorporated business may not be taxed as a corporation.

-C) A new LLC that is owned by four members elects to be taxed under its default classification (as a partnership) in its first year of operations.
-The entity is prohibited from changing its tax classification at any time in the future.
+- 23) Identify which of the following statements is true. - A) Under the check-the-box regulations, an LLC that has one member (owner) may be disregarded as an entity separate from its owner. - B) A new LLC that is owned by four members elects to be taxed under its default classification (as a partnership) in its first year of operations.
+The entity is prohibited from changing its tax classification at any time in the future. - C) An unincorporated business may not be taxed as a corporation. - D) All of the above are false.